h-shahzaib/Fluent-Source-Generator/README.md

 ### **Code to Generate the Above Output**

-Now, using the library's `SourceBuilder` API, you can generate this code as follows:
+Now, using the library's `SourceBuilder`, you can generate the above code as follows:

 ```csharp
 var _root = new SourceBuilder();